machwatt/sf_filecollection_gallery/Documentation/Introduction/Index.rst

 Since this gallery renders a set of files of a file collection it may render something else than an image gallery, depending on the provided template. (e.g. List of downloadable files).

+It is now possible to create nested galleries, with the first image as preview image. ( Thanks to https://github.com/Ferhat67 )

 .. _screenshots:

 Screenshots